 The 12 Month Exempt Period

 There is a period of 52 weeks beginning with the day upon which a Claimant first receives any payment in consequence of a personal injury claim before the capital is taken into account for the purposes of certain means assessed benefits.
-The reference to any payment therefore includes a reference to interim payments or possibly even an ex gratia payment from an employer!
-However, there is no 12 month exempt period for long term residential care.
+The reference to any payment, therefore, includes a reference to interim payments or possibly even an ex gratia payment from an employer!
+However, there are no 12 months of the exempt period for long term residential care.

 The Effect of the Protection Trust